Undergraduate Research and Creative Practice

 Info Session: High-Impact Learning - The Key to College Success

-Hear from current UW Bothell students about their experiences with community-based learning, study abroad, undergraduate research and the Makerspace!
+Hear from current UW Bothell students about their experiences with community-based learning, study abroad, undergraduate research and the Collaboratory!
 These high-impact, hands-on learning practices significantly increase student retention and engagement in college.
 Filmed Sept 28, 2020.

 Find Research at UW Bothell on Database